 Dividing the plants can increase blooms and enhance plant health.
-Sedum should be divided every 3 to 4 years.
+Sedum should be divided every three to four years.
 Some growers also recommend dividing the plant after it has bloomed while the plant is actively growing.
 Recovery will be slower but these hardy little succulents should rebound fairly well.

 Separating sedum is a quick process.
 If you choose to divide after bloom, cut taller species down to 6 inches (15 cm.) to reduce transpiration and make division easier.

-Use a shovel and dig several inches around the plant and carefully excavate the root mass.
+Use a shovel and dig several inches (8 cm.) around the plant and carefully excavate the root mass.
 Shake off excess soil and check the roots for any damaged portions.
 Clip any diseased or damaged roots off.
-Use a sharp knife and divide the plant into 4- to 6-inch (10-15 cm.) sections, each with plenty of roots.
+Use a sharp knife and divide the plant into 4 to 6 inch (10 to15 cm.) sections, each with plenty of roots.